Newark Print Shop!

 Q: I see tons of photos of Print Club online- do you have a favorite story about something that happened or happens at Print Club?

-A: One of my favorite things about print club is that we usually have at least one person printing for their very first time, and I love seeing their excitement when they make their first print.
-We document this happening by taking their picture as they hold up their print, and then share it on our instagram with the hashtag #firstprintever.
+A: One of my favorite things about the print club is that we usually have at least one person printing for the very first time, and I love seeing their excitement when they make their first print.
+We document this happening by taking their picture as they hold up their print, and then share it on our Instagram with the hashtag #firstprintever.

 Q: What has been the most challenging thing that you've been through

 A: One of the most challenging things was the transition from my studio to our current space, and keeping the hope alive that it was even possible.
 We were forced to leave my studio suddenly because of a fire in the space below us, and it was a serious struggle to find a new space that we could afford in downtown Newark.